Des terroristes à la retraite: Synopsis

-When Boucault interviewed Gronowski, Boucalut stated "so they were sacrificed right?".
+When Boucault interviewed Gronowski, Bocault stated "so they were sacrificed right?".
 Gronowski in response stated “in every war there are sacrifices”, words that are repeated again as Boucault offers up a frozen shot of his face to serve as a condemnation of Gronowski.
 Courtois in his interview with Boucault as the historical expert on the PCF stated: "From summer 1943 on, the Communist Party clearly sought to affirm its superiority within the resistance.
 To that end, and to reinforce its prestige, it had to have bombings and other armed attacks to publicize.
 In Paris there was only one group available to carry out such attacks: the foreign combatants.
 The party leadership had the option of keeping them safe or keeping them in the fight.
 That was what happened, and we can safely say that they were sacrificed to serve the higher interests of the party".

 The journalist Philippe Ganier-Raymond in his interview stated: "The liberation is approaching, and what's going to happen?
 An army will emerge from the shadows with members named Boczov, Fingerewag, Della Negra, Glasz, Alfonso, and Elek.
 That cannot be allowed because the Communist Party has already decided to take a nationalistic, flag-waving tack.
 So names like Rol Tanguy, Colonel Fabien sound good, have a homey feel, make one think of Brittany.
 Perfect, the resistance will be French...On the other hand, these men from Central Europe, with their heavy accents, with their distinctive faces, from the moment they stopped receiving ammunition and money, they were left on their own and could do nothing but wander around and get caught".
-Boucalt offered on the screen the text of Manouchian's last letter to his wife, which was read out by Mélinée with words "I forgive all those who have wronged me except for the one who betrayed us to save his own skin and those who sold us out" highlighted in red.
+Boucalt offers on the screen the text of Manouchian's last letter to his wife, which is read out by Mélinée with the words "I forgive all those who have wronged me except for the one who betrayed us to save his own skin and those who sold us out" highlighted in red.